curl/everything-curl/usingcurl/downloads/multiple.md

 files.

 The key to understanding this is that each download URL needs its own "storage instruction".
-Without said "storage instruction", curl will default to sending the data to stdout.
+Without said "storage instruction", curl defaults to sending the data to stdout.
 If you ask for two URLs and only tell curl where to save the first URL, the second one is sent to stdout.
 Like this:

     curl -o one.html http://example.com/1 http://example.com/2